metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 This Green Bay team has a championship defense.
 Great defensive backs combined with a defensive line headlined by two studs in Preston Smith and Rashan Gary.

 One of the keys here to winning was Tampa Bay managing steady production on offense through scheme.
 That's clearly not the case here.
-It's just...bad.
+It's just...bad strategy.
+I wonder if Brady is pushing this emphasis on passing now that Bruce Arians is no longer there to check him.